Acrobat Reader is required

 In 2013, the online PSEE became a two-part exercise.
 The original PSEE "math-type" test was named PSEE Sub-test 1 (Reasoning) and a new PSEE Sub-test 2 (Judgement) was added.
 The in-person tests that followed in 2013 included only the GRT and SJT, as the WCPT was dropped.
 Since 2014, the same two PSEE tests used online have also been used for supervised, in-person testing, with only the number of questions and time limit changed, and eliminating the GRT and SJT completely from the entry level recruitment process.

-Academic qualifications for candidates have changed many times over 30 years, going from and back to a Bachelor’s degree in any discipline (1984-1992 and 1999-2016).
+Academic Requirements to Apply Academic qualifications for candidates have changed many times over 30 years, going from and back to a Bachelor’s degree in any discipline (1984-1992 and 1999-2016).

 From 1993 to 1998, academic requirements changed each year from Master’s degrees to designated Bachelor’s degrees, often with special languages demanded.
 The most astounding change occurred in 1994, when Political Science and International Relations degrees were not acceptable to enter the competition unless accompanied by certain foreign language abilities.
 In the Spring 2005 competition, the Bachelor’s minimum remained but each “stream”, or career path, added other variants, some academic and some experiential.
 Since 2006, a Bachelor’s degree with occasional discipline or specialization criteria imposed for selected streams has been all that is needed to qualify to apply.

-On the subject of foreign languages as a qualifying criterion, multiple different sets of language combinations have been used involving more than a dozen languages overall.
+Foreign Languages On the subject of foreign languages as a qualifying criterion, multiple different sets of language combinations have been used involving more than a dozen languages overall.
 Most frequent language requirement changes took place between 1993 and 1998, but another variant was incorporated for Commercial/Economic Officers only in the 2005 competition.
 Perhaps most important, specialized language skills had on several occasions been tested once a candidate performed well at the interview, to factor in with the interview score.
 More recently, specialized language ability was often said to be “valued” by the government but typically was used to screen multilingual candidates from the short-list for a job offer to an in-depth language test to advance in the pool.

 As of 2016, changes to use selected Asian and perhaps other languages prevailing in countries important to Canada for trade were considered as a means to advance multilingual candidates in competitions.
 If that may continue to be done and when the evaluation would take place in the competitive process—possibly before interviews—has not been determined or communicated to the public or prospective candidates.